opnfv/fuel/fuel/docs/src/installation-instructions.rst

     - Select Neutron with GRE segmentation and press "Next"

-    Note: this is the supportted method when using the ODL installation, other options will not work with the plugin and this Instruction Set.
+	Note: Required if using the ODL plugin

 19. Select Storage Back-ends.

     - Select "Yes, use Ceph" if you intend to deploy Ceph Backends and press "Next"

 20. Select additional services you wish to install.